Starting the important conversations

 And if so, are the board’s expectations around preventing sexual harassment clearly communicated to all employees and stakeholders?

-• As board members and senior executives, we are fully aware of the risks of sexual harassment in our organisation, and the underlying contributing factors (for example, you could highlight the diversity in your workplace and leadership team or lack thereof ).
+• As board members and senior executives, we are fully aware of the risks of sexual harassment in our organisation, and the underlying contributing factors such as [you could highlight the diversity in your workplace and leadership team or lack thereof].

-• Our organisation is taking all necessary measures to tackle any instances of sexual harassment in our workplaces to ensure they are safe, respectful and inclusive for everyone.
+• Our organisation is taking all necessary measures to tackle any instances of sexual harassment or related inappropriate conduct in our workplaces to ensure they are safe, respectful, and inclusive for everyone.

-• The safety and wellbeing of our employees is our highest priority, and we are committed to providing a safe and inclusive work environment for all our team members.
+• The safety and wellbeing of our employees is our highest priority, and we are committed to providing a safe and respectful culture for all our team members.

 • We want matters to be reported so we can act on them and ensure the behaviour is not repeated.

-• Describe specific measures in place to allow reporting, such as confidentiality and privacy protections in place, investigation processes and follow up support that’s available.
+• [Describe specific measures in place to allow reporting, such as anonymous reporting option, confidentiality and privacy protections in place, resolution processes and follow up support that’s available].

 Is this being discussed enough at a board level?